Ayawningp/learing-machinelearning/README.md

 Given AirBnB data from New York City, I created a price predictor that considers features such as amenities, location, and availability to predict housing prices.
 With this model, 65% of the change in prices can be associated to this models chosen features.

 ## Predicting Smartphone Addiction
 Given synthetic data provided by kaggle, I created a model that predicts the probability that an individual will develop a smartphone addiction.
-With this model I achieved a precision of 0.85 and macro of 0.83.
+With this model I achieved a precision of 0.85 and recall of 0.83.

 ## Miscellaneous
 ### Data Cleaning